SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors

 \subsection{Mass-weighted Ionization Fraction Model}

 As an alternative to the volume filling factor, in this paper we propose an analytical model for solving the mass-weighted ionization fraction, because it comes from the widely used reionization balance equations and is frequently used when calculating observables.
 The mass-weighted global ionization fraction can be calculated as the ratio between volume-weighted number densities:

 where the summation is over all the cells in the simulation, and we have used the relation $\rho_{\rm H} = m_{\rm H}n_{\rm H}$ in each of the Eulerian cells.

 In order to obtain a self-consistent, rigorous derivation of the global reionization equation for the mass-weighted ionization fraction, we start with the local ionization balance equation of hydrogen \citep[e.g.][]{Gnedin1997a}:

 where $n_{\text{HII}}$ is the physical number density of ionized hydrogen, $n_{\rm{e}}$ is the physical number density of free electrons, $\gamma_{\rm coll}$ is the collisional ionization rate, $\Gamma$ is the photoionization rate, $\alpha$ is the recombination coefficient and $H$ is the Hubble parameter.
-The right-hand side contains three effects that govern the local ionization of hydrogen: the first two terms are the photoionization and collisional ionization respectively, which increases ionized hydrogen number density, the second term is the recombination which decreases the ionized hydrogen number density, while the last term accounts for the decrease in physical number density due to the universal expansion.
+The right-hand side contains four effects that govern the local ionization of hydrogen: the first two terms are the photoionization and collisional ionization respectively, which increases ionized hydrogen number density, the third term is the recombination which decreases the ionized hydrogen number density, while the last term accounts for the decrease in physical number density due to the universal expansion.
 Because the collisional ionization is insignificant compared with photoionization in the low-density IGM regions we are interested in, in subsequent derivations we will drop the second term and focus on photoionization only.

-Taking volume-weighted averaging at both sides of Equation \ref{eq:local_balance} and dividing both sides by $\langle n_{\text{H}} \rangle_{\rm V}$, we obtain the global equation for the mass-weighted ionization fraction:
+Taking volume-weighted average on both sides of Equation \ref{eq:local_balance} and dividing both sides by $\langle n_{\text{H}} \rangle_{\rm V}$, we obtain the global equation for the mass-weighted ionization fraction: